How to Clean Retainers

 - Cloudy look

 There are many ways to clean a retainer.
-You may have to clean your retainer a certain way based on what the retainer is made out of or what cleaning product you are using.
+You may have to clean it a certain way based on what it is made out of or what cleaning product you are using.

-For plastic retainers it’s important to clean your retainer right away after you remove it from your mouth, so it can be cleaned before anything has the chance to dry.
+For plastic retainers, it’s important to clean them right away after you remove them from your mouth, so they can be cleaned before anything has the chance to dry.
 This will make it easier to clean off any debris before it hardens.

-Here are the steps on how to clean a plastic retainer.
+Here are the steps on how to clean a plastic one.

-- Brush out your retainer with warm water after you eat.
+- Brush it with warm water after you eat.

 - When going for a deep clean, mix warm water and dish soap, then use a soft toothbrush to scrub away and clean the surface.